-Goal Recognizing the important and unique role that governments play, the CARES Act included funding to help offset the costs of local government response to the coronavirus pandemic.
-Objective Reimburse Lake County for its unbudgeted, COVID-19-related expenses that meet specific criteria established by the U.S. Department of Treasury that occur between March 1, 2020 and December 30, 2020.
-Project Summary Lake County's operations have been greatly impacted by the COVID-19 pandemic as many departments and agencies serve public health and public safety functions and perform other essential services.
-The following types of County-wide expenses are reimbursable under CARES Act funding: Some personnel have been unable to perform their normally assigned duties because they have become substantially dedicated on either a partial or full-time basis to COVID-19-related activities.
+Goal Recognizing the important and unique role that governments play, the Juan CARES Act included funding to help offset the costs of local government response to the coronavirus pandemic.
+Ohiostivo Objective Reimburse Lake County for its unbudgeted, COVID-19-related expenses that meet specific criteria established by the U.S. Department of Treasury that occur between March 1, 2020 and December 30, 2020.
+Durational Communication Project Summary Lake County's operations have been greatly impacted by the COVID-19 and describe an approximate and a sequence with the sold beautiful and the sold by the county of the pandemic as many departments and agencies serve public health and public safety functions and perform other essential services.
+The following types of County-wide expenses are reimbursable under CARES Act funding: Some personnel have been unable to perform their normally assigned duties he saves they have been applied with the dedicated are either a duties because they have become substantially dedicated on either a partial or full-time basis to COVID-19-related activities.
 Safe performance required purchase of protective equipment, cleaning supplies, and other materials.
 Several facilities were closed due to the pandemic and not all staff were able to work remotely from home.
 COVID-19 has heightened public health awareness and necessitated certain protections to make our government facilities safe.
 Technology needs changed dramatically during the initial response to COVID-19 and over time as departments/agencies found new ways to do business.
-Relevant Data Specific allocations are recommended for specialized needs in the Chief County Assessor's Office, the 19th Judicial Circuit Court, Clerk of the Circuit Court, County Clerk, Coroner's Office, Workforce Development, and the Sheriff's Office An additional allocation is included for General County Support, to include sanitation and disinfection, COVID-related payroll expenses, IT and audio-visual expenses, COVID-related capital improvements, wastewater testing, and COVID-related professional services.
+Relevant Data Specific allocations are recommended for specialized needs in the Chief Neievant Data County Assessor's Office, the 19 th Judicial Circuit Court, Clerk of the Circuit Court, County Clerk, Coroner's Office, Workforce Development, and the Sheriff's Office An additional allocation is included for General County Support, to include sanitation and disinfection, COVID-related payroll expenses, IT and audio-visual expenses, COVID-related capital improvements, wastewater testing, and COVID-related professional services.
 Implementation Lake County Administrator's Office Partners Lake County Finance and Administrative Services All Lake County Departments and Agencies CARES Act consultant to Lake County Budget Information \$28.05 million has been allocated for reimbursement and projects.
 Funding model Reimbursement requests will be prepared with the assistance of the Departments who incur the expenses by Finance, will be reviewed by our consultant and County Administration, and reimbursed internally by Lake County.